syntasso/kratix-docs/docs/_partials/installation/_single-cluster-configure.md

 Once Kratix is installed, you can register Kubernetes clusters where workloads should run.
 On single cluster installations, the same cluster performs the role of the Platform and the Worker clusters.
-The commands below will register the cluster, as well as configure FluxCD to watch for the cluster's repository:
+The commands below will register the cluster, as well as configure FluxCD to watch for the cluster's [StateStore](/docs/main/05-reference/06-statestore/01-statestore.md):

 ```bash
 kubectl apply --filename https://raw.githubusercontent.com/syntasso/kratix/main/distribution/single-cluster/config-all-in-one.yaml